Travel Blog: Week 13

 I managed a small amount of oats for breakfast and then summoned as much gusto as I could to face the boat trip to the manatee survey.
 Thankfully I held it together and even managed to get in the water to video manatees.
 We stopped in the mangroves one last time for a spot of snorkelling.
 It was beautiful to drift through the mangrove tunnels with the sun casting dappled light through the leaves.
 The journey back in the boat was full of such mixed emotions.
 The excitement of the adventure ahead, the exhilaration of the speed of the boat over the water but knowing that was the last trip to the mangroves.

-I took a walk along the beach wanting to make the most of the time left.
+I took a walk around and along the beach wanting to make the most of the time left.
 I got back just in time for lunch, then had a snoozette in the hammock.
 I had more data entry in the afternoon – a real test of patience as the laptop wasn’t behaving and the spreadsheet would clear itself every now and again – arrgghhhh.

 Another walk along the beach but this time with Pam.